rsamuels1/rsamuels1/README.md

 ## What I'm up to

-**Currently:** Building with Claude: shipped 2 projects, developing 2 more in just a few months.
-Freelance digital analytics & marketing work with small businesses and non-profits.
+**Currently:** Freelance Product Engineer.
+Working with small businesses.
+Building a PWHL Fantasy Sport app.

 **Always:** Fast learning, shipping things that matter, and opening doors for people who deserve them.